Stowe Gardens: 20th century

 The remaining estate was sold in 1921 and 1922.
-In 1923 Stowe School was founded, which saved the house and garden from destruction.
-Until 1989 the landscape garden was owned by Stowe School, who undertook some restoration work, including the development of a restoration plan in the 1930s.
+In 1923, Stowe School was founded, which saved the house and garden from destruction.
+Until 1989, the landscape garden was owned by Stowe School, who undertook some restoration work.
+This included the development of a restoration plan in the 1930s.
 The first building to be restored was the Queen's Temple, repairs to which were funded by a public appeal launched by the future Edward VIII.
-In the 1950s repairs were made to the Temple of Venus, the Corinthian Arch and the Rotondo.
+In the 1950s, repairs were made to the Temple of Venus, the Corinthian Arch and the Rotondo.
 Stowe Avenue was replanted in 1960.

-In the 1960s significant repairs were made to buildings, such as the Lake Pavilions and the Pebble Alcove.
+In the 1960s, significant repairs were made to buildings such as the Lake Pavilions and the Pebble Alcove.
 Other works included replanting several avenues, repairs to two-thirds of the buildings, and the reclamation of six of the lakes (only the Eleven Acre Lake was not tackled).
-As a result of this the school was recognised for its contribution to conservation and heritage with awards in 1974 and 1975.
+As a result of this, the school was recognised for its contribution to conservation and heritage with awards in 1974 and 1975.

 The National Trust first became significantly involved in Stowe in 1965, when John Workman was invited to compile a plan for restoration.
 In 1967, 221 acres were covenanted to the National Trust and in 1985 the trust purchased Oxford Avenue, the first time it had bought land to enhance a site not under its ownership.
-In 1989 much of the garden and the park was donated to the National Trust, after generous donations from the National Heritage Memorial Fund and an anonymous benefactor, which enabled an endowment for repairs to be created.
-In 1993 the National Trust successfully completed an appeal for £1 million, with the aim of having the garden restored by 2000.
+In 1989, much of the garden and the park was donated to the National Trust, after generous donations from the National Heritage Memorial Fund and an anonymous benefactor, which enabled an endowment for repairs to be created.
+In 1993, the National Trust successfully completed an appeal for £1 million, with the aim of having the garden restored by 2000.
 Parallel to fund-raising, extensive garden, archaeological and biological surveys were undertaken.
 Further repairs were undertaken to many monuments in the 1990s.
 The Stowe Papers, some 350,000 documents relating to the estate, are in the collection of the Huntington Library.